timboudreau/shutesburybroadband/broadbandFaq.md

  - Coordinating work across 45 towns is far more complex than coordinating work in one
  - WiredWest has finite resources and there is no guarantee that Shutesbury's needs will not wind up behind other towns in the queue of networks to be built, so getting broadband may take longer
  - WiredWest has existed for several years, but has not yet built a network in *any* town, so it has no track-record
+ - The funding mechanism is more complicated, since, for WiredWest to build a network the town likely must raise a bond, lend that money to WiredWest to be paid back in the future out of subscriber fees.
+The proposed mechanism to do that legally is based on [Massachusetts General Laws Chapter 44, Section 8](https://malegislature.gov/Laws/GeneralLaws/PartI/TitleVII/Chapter44/Section8)

 The decision of whether to go with WiredWest or not is one the selectboard will make, based on input from the broadband committee, their own investigation of the available options and assessment of the liklihood of success.